-- Ensure the new employee's work area, equipment, tools, and supplies are prepared and available - Have the employee sign for any tools, equipment, vehicles, etc. provided by the company - Explain the levels of supervision within the department - · Provide the new employee with the necessary or required policies, procedures, and standards
+- Ensure the new employee's work area, equipment, tools, and supplies are prepared and available - Have the employee sign for any tools, equipment, vehicles, etc. provided by the company - Explain the levels of supervision within the department - Provide the new employee with the necessary or required - training (employee training plan) - Review general administrative procedures - Explain the hours of work, overtime procedures, call-in procedures - Give the new employee the department telephone number - Explain company products and services.